MFErickson/Intraspecific-variation-in-toxicity-CBG/README.md

 | **Sat_StdDev.fv** | Standard deviation of the saturation of the ventral forewing |

 2. __Output__: the folder `output` contains  one folder named `figures`
-    * The acessory images for panels 1, 3, 4, 5 and 6 of the manuscript.
+    * The acessory images for panels 1, 2 of the manuscript.
+    * Extra images plotting how the colour variables (not significant in the final model) relate to toxicity.

-4. __R__: the folder `R` contains
-    * Scripts (.R) to generate all analyses and figures used in the manuscript and in the supporting information.
+4. __R__: the folder `R` contains cripts (.R) to generate all analyses and figures used in the manuscript and in the supporting information.
+    * 0.Controls.R : Compares toxicity of controls and Z. otis
+    * 1.Analyses.R : Compares toxicity of site, sex and colour variables of Z. otis

 ***